brunoslsbrito/brunoslsbrito/README.md

 ### Who am I?

-My name is Bruno Brito, i'm 30 years old and I'm from Pernambuco in Brazil.
+My name is Bruno Brito and I'm from Pernambuco in Brazil.

 I started my career in 2009 as a Java Web Developer.
 I am currently a Software Engineer Manager, Techlead and Fullstack developer for web applications.